 Real Property Rental Tax

 With the tax simplification legislation of 2014, the requirements for collecting and remitting real property taxes has changed for property owners using a property management company.
 Now the individual property owner must be registered with the state of Arizona and must remit the taxes under their own name.
 The state has issued guidelines that allow a property management company on behalf of the property owner.
-The instructions and forms can be found here.
+The instructions and forms are online.

 The Arizona Department of Revenue periodically gives classes to assist taxpayers in such topics as learning the tax code, how to register to do business within the state, and how to fill out the tax forms, including revenue definitions and exemptions.
-To find out what classes are being offered, and where, click here.
+Find currently offered classes.

 The City of Sierra Vista follows the Model City Tax Code that was enacted in 1987 by the Arizona Legislature.
 The code was created to provide uniformity among all of the cities within the State.